electronstudio/godot_high_scores_tutorial/docs/tutorial.md

 1. Create a new scene. ![newscene](newscene.png)

-2. Select *User Interface* for  the root node (or *2D Scene*, it doesn't make much difference for this.)
+2. Select *User Interface* for  the root node.

 ![Select User Interface for root node](userinterface.png)